graphql/graphql-spec/spec/Section 6 -- Execution.md

 **Event Streams**

-An event stream represents a sequence of discrete emitted events over time which can be observed.
-As an example, a "Pub-Sub" system may produce an event stream when "subscribing to a topic", with an event emitted for each "publish" to that topic.
+:: An _event stream_ represents a sequence of events: discrete emitted values over time which can be observed.
+As an example, a "Pub-Sub" system may produce an _event stream_ when "subscribing to a topic", with an value emitted for each "publish" to that topic.

-Event streams may complete at any point, often because no further events will occur.
-Event streams may emit an infinite sequence of events, in which they may never complete.
-If an event stream encounters an error, it must complete with that error.
+An _event stream_ may complete at any point, often because no further events will occur.
+An _event stream_ may emit an infinite sequence of values, in which it may never complete.
+If an _event stream_ encounters an error, it must complete with that error.

-An observer may at any point decide to stop observing an event stream by cancelling it.
-When an event stream is cancelled, it must complete.
+An observer may at any point decide to stop observing an _event stream_ by cancelling it.
+When an _event stream_ is cancelled, it must complete.

+Internal user code also may cancel an _event stream_ for any reason, which would be observed as that _event stream_ completing.

 **Supporting Subscriptions at Scale**